henryjin3/henryjin-dev/assets/content/writing/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-2.md

 <script>
 ```

-We are just showing the title from FromtMatter and then the `post`, which is a variable that we will set up in the script section, see below:
+We are just showing the title from FrontMatter and then the `post`, which is a variable that we will set up in the script section, see below:

 ```js
 <script>